-The Child Development and Family Relationships (CDFR) Laboratory at the University of Michigan focuses on the social and emotional development of infants, toddlers, and young children in the family context.
-Dr. Volling has conducted extensive research on fathering and children’s development, in addition to children’s sibling relationships.
-She has two areas that are most prominent in the CDFR lab, one is her focus on advancing research on fathering and children’s development with her students and international collaborators and the second is her longitudinal investigation into the changes in family life and children’s adjustment when a baby sibling is born, The Family Transitions Study, with colleague, Richard Gonzalez.
+The Child and Family Development Laboratory (CFDL) at the University of Michigan focuses on the social and emotional development of infants, toddlers, and young children in the context of family relationships and is directed by Dr. Brenda Volling.
+CFD research focuses on any number of aspects of family relationship functioning, but there are two areas that are most prominent in the lab, one is a focus on research on fathering, families, and children’s development and the second is a focus on siblings and particularly the changes in children’s adjustment and family life when a baby sibling is born (The Family Transitions Study).

 Volling, B. L., Gonzalez, R., Oh, W., Song, J-H., Yu, T., Rosenberg, L., Kuo, P. X. Thomason, E., Beyers-Carlson, E., Safyer, P., & Stevenson, M. M. (2017).
 Developmental trajectories of children’s adjustment across the transition to siblinghood: Pre-birth predictors and sibling outcomes at one year.
 Monographs of the Society for Research in Child Development, 82(3), Serial No. 326. https://doi.org/10.1111/mono.12307

 The SRCD Monograph resulting from the work of the International Working Group on Advancing Research and Measurement on Fathering and Children’s Development:

 Volling, B. L. & Cabrera, N. J. (2019).
 Advancing research and measurement on fathering and children’s development.
 Monographs of the Society for Research on Child Development, Vol. 84 (1). https://doi.org/10.1111/mono.12404

 Phase I: The Family Transitions Study followed 241 families across the transition to siblinghood, when only children become older siblings.